LAUNCH

 10.2 Dec 1944Maj Kelly and Capt Van Bloom leave for States, for 30 day Leave.

 11.17 Dec 1944Lt.
-Don Dorman, flying "S", a P47D28-44 20081 (which Dorman is positive carried the name "BLOOM'S TOMB"), hit by flak; pilot bailed out.
+Don Dorman, flying "S", a P47D-28 44-20081 which Dorman is positive carried the name "BLOOM'S TOMB", hit by flak; pilot bailed out.
 Captured by German troops and became POW.
-If plane Was "BLOOM'S TOMB", it could have been No. VI, VII, or possibly VII-A. (Explanation follows).
+If plane was "BLOOM'S TOMB", it was No. VII.

 12.30 Dec 1944Lt.
-Pittala, flying "R" a P47D28-44-19747, MIA.
-(According to eyewitness report of Col. G.I.
-Ruddell, who was leading that flight, Lt Pittala was KIA).
-(If the letter "R" is correct, this ship could have been "BLOOM'S TOMB VII-B".)
+Pittala, flying "R" a P47D-28 44-19747, MIA.
+According to eyewitness report of Col. G.I.
+Ruddell, who was leading that flight, Lt Pittala was KIA.
+So Bloom's Tomb VI got a new wing at the Sub-Depot and since Capt Van Bloom was in the states it was likely issued to another pilot.

-13.11 Feb 1945Gained new ship, P47D30-44-33182 "R".
-(Van Graffeiland's Operational Log shown no further record of that plane, and it could have been assigned to some one else.
+13.11 Feb 1945Gained new ship, P47D-30 44-33182 "R".
+Van Graffeiland's Operational Log showed no further record of that plane, so it could have been assigned to someone else.

 14.13 Feb 1945Maj Kelly and Capt Van Bloom rejoin Sqdn.

-15.15 Feb 1945Gained new ship P47D-30-33087 "R".
+15.15 Feb 1945Gained new ship P47D-30 44-33087 "R".
 This happened at Asch, Belgium, and according to photos and written records, this was "BLOOM'S TOMB VIII".
 Crew Chief, John Orr; Armorer, J.Richard Bulford; Assistant Crew Chief, Sgt.
 Glen Pendelton.

-Have no idea when or why "BLOOM'S TOMB IX" (Model and Serial No. P47D-30-44-33353) was assigned to the 514th and to J. C. Van Bloom, but it probably was after 5 June 1945, after the 406th Fighter Group moved to R-56, at Nordholz, Germany.
+Have no idea when or why "BLOOM'S TOMB IX" P47D-30 44-33353 was assigned to the 514th and to Capt Van Bloom, but it probably was after 5 June 1945, after the 406th Fighter Group moved to R-56, at Nordholz, Germany.

 I'm in hopes that someone in the 514th Squadron can fill in some of the gaps in the above chronology.